zchee/golang-wiki/ErrorValueFAQ.md

 - Add an `Is` method to the types for which `IsX` returns true.
 The `Is` method should return true if its argument equals `ErrX`.

-If you don't have control of all the errors that can have property X, you'll instead need to add another function that tests for property X while unwrapping.
-Or you could leave things as they are, and explain to your users (preferably in the documentation for `IsX`) that `IsX` does not unwrap, and they must do so themselves.
-Either way, the unwrapping loop is simple:
+If you don't have control of all the errors that can have property X, you'll instead need to add another function that tests for property X while unwrapping, perhaps
 ```
+func IsXUnwrap(err error) bool {
     for e := err; e != nil; e = errors.Unwrap(e) {
         if IsX(e) {
             return true
         }
     }
     return false
+}
 ```

+Or you could leave things as they are, and let your users do the unwrapping themselves.
+Either way, you should change the documentation of `IsX` to clarify that it does not unwrap.

 ## I have a type that implements `error` and holds a nested error.
 How should I adapt it to the new features?